spywhere/plug.nvim/docs/auto-install.md

   vim.cmd(
     'silent !curl -fLo ' .. plug_path .. ' --create-dirs ' .. plug_url
   )
-end
+  -- only required if you have plug.nvim configured as 'start' --   since with 'opt' you would have to do the same every time as below vim.cmd('packadd! plug.nvim') end

+-- required if you have plug.nvim configured as 'opt' -- vim.cmd('packadd! plug.nvim')

 -- your plugin setup can go here local plug = require('plug')